nextcloud/documentation/developer_manual/tutorial.rst

 Controllers
 -----------
 The App Template provides a simple baseclass for adding controllers.
-Controllers connect your view (templates) with your database and is connected to one or more routes.
+Controllers connect your view (templates) with your database.
+Controllers themselves are connected to one or more routes.

-The apptemplate comes with several different Controllers.
+The apptemplate comes with several different controllers.
 A simple controller would look like:

 .. code-block:: php